artBoffin/kvstore/README.md

 Copy and paste the contract code from [here](https://github.com/willhay/kvstore/blob/master/contracts/KVStore.sol) into the text editor.

+In the top right, click the "Start to Compile" button or check "Auto Compile".

 Click on the Run tab in the top right.

 Your "Environment" should be set to Injected Web3 (Main (1))